 WHO reports that ”Worldwide, at least 2.8 million people die each year as a result of being overweight or obese.”

 While smoking has been around for thousands of years, it was in 1881 when James Bonsack invented the cigarette-making machine that cigarette smoking became widespread.
-This graph illustrates the rise in cigarette consumption in the United States in the 1900s.
-The Tobacco Atlas reports that ”About 5.8 trillion cigarettes were smoked worldwide in 2014 and cigarette consumption is still on the rise.”
+This graph illustrates the rise in cigarette consumption in the United States in the early 1900s.
+The Tobacco Atlas reports that ”Without appropriate prevention policies, the world will lose a billion lives this century due to tobacco smoking.”

 Cancer has been around for centuries, but it “emerged in the 20th century as one of the top causes of death”.
 In particular, deaths due to lung cancer increased significantly primarily due to the widespread increase in smoking during the same period of time.